 Rick, you are talking financial blaspheme.

-In my past blog, https://www.vaulttoinvestmentrealestatesuccess.com/?post_type=blogging&p=1602&preview=true , I recommended you don’t waste your time on creating a budget.
+In a past blog To Budget or Not To Budget; that is the Question?
+No, I recommended you don’t waste your time creating a budget.
 You are far better off to track your income and expenses for three months.

 Don’t Get Someone Else to do Your Sit-Ups

 No one ever got 6 Pack Abs having someone else do their sit-ups.
 If I can convince you to do your financial sit-ups in your daily, monthly and yearly financial routine, you will be amazed at the how you can unlock sustainable wealth.
 This method does not include a personal budget.

 I would rather have you focused on real life, not wishful thinking.
 Follow my process, and you can count on a productive life; not broken down dreams.

 Setting Up a Monthly Budget; is Not the Fairest of Them All

 According to Wikipedia; in the Fairy Tale, Snow White and the Seven Drawfs; every morning, the Evil Queen asked the Magic Mirror the question “Magic mirror in my hand, who is the fairest in the land?”.
 The mirror always replies: “My Queen, you are the fairest in the land.”
 The Queen is always pleased because she believes the magic mirror never lies.

 The mirror is how I see most budgets; the magic budget mirror never lies to you.
 Are you living in the magical budget mirror and don’t know how to get out of this fairy tale?